sammyd/iOS8-day-by-day-book/manuscript/05-tableview-cell-height.md

 ## Conclusion

-Auto-sizing table view cells is something that developers have longed for, and it's great news that iOS8 introduces this functionality.
+Auto-sizing table view cells is something that developers have longed for, and it's great news that iOS 8 introduces this functionality.
 In many cases, since you should already be using auto-layout, you'll just get this functionality for free - just a matter of not specifying cell heights.
 It's definitely worth the time to go and ensure that your existing tableviews support this behavior.